-In a very simple case your project may consist of only one table with a few transformations applied.
+In a very simple case, your project may consist of only one table with a few actions applied.
 However, with the help of derived tables you can build much more complex transformation logic.
 Derived tables is a cornerstone feature of EasyMorph.
-It is used in vast majority of projects.
+It is used in the vast majority of projects.
 You can see them in all examples.

 In the example below, table rows are filtered, and only products with sales less than average are kept.
 Table "Avg.Sales" is a derived helper table that is used to calculate the average sales amount.
-The Peek transformation (Step 2) appends the average sales amount from one table to another as a new column.
+The "Peek" action (Step 2) appends the average sales amount from one table to another as a new column.
 Then in Step 3 table rows where Sales < Avg.Sales are filtered.